Tracking vs. Monitoring: Key Differences Explained

 Industry-Specific Regulations

-Each type of business has its own rules about how they can collect and use information about their workers.
+Each type of business has its own rules about how it can collect and use information about its workers.

 Here are some examples: